fork/sinatra-webdav/README.md

 any other Rack compatible webserver.

-## Warnings
+## Warning!

-If you statically serve files from a directory with nginx, apache, etc... do not point the file backend resource to this directory!
+If you serve files statically with nginx, apache, etc... don't make their location the document root.
+If you need them to be served statically instead use another server instance w/o sinatra-webdav or enable X-Sendfile.

 ## Requirements

-* Ruby 1.9.2+
+Ruby 1.9.2

+## Development

-litmus - WebDAV test suite runs on Linux, Solaris, FreeBSD, CygWin, and many other Unix systems.
-On OS X you need XCode.
+We choose the litmus testing suite for the time being.
+It runs on Linux, Solaris, FreeBSD, CygWin, and many other Unix systems.

+You need a working build system (autoconf, make, ...).

-To run the litmus test suite you need to start the server in the test directory.
-Then run:
+To run the litmus test suite:

+    1. $ cd test
+    2. $ passenger start -d
-    $ test/litmus_test.rb
+    3. $ ./litmus_test.rb

-This extracts litmus, configures, compiles and runs the test suite.
+This extracts litmus, configures, compiles and runs it.

 ## TODO